Skip to content

 Colors

-The colors keys allows you (the theme author) to define color aliases to be used throughout the rest of the theme file as a shorthand for specific colors.
+The colors key allows you (the theme author) to define color aliases to be used throughout the rest of the theme file.
 For example, the following sets up two color aliases, red and blue:

 {